 Cross Region Transit

-There are new cross region exit gates installed at Atami and Maibara stations.
-Atami station Suica region travelers exit via the green Suica gate lanes, TOICA region travelers exit via the blue TOICA gates.
-Both gates accommodate regular Transit IC card (non-commuter pass) transit.
+In a separate development there are new cross region exit gates installed at region boundary stations such as JR Atami and JR Maibara for regular Transit IC card (non-commuter pass) transit.
+At Atami station Suica region travelers exit via the green Suica gate lanes, TOICA region travelers exit via the blue TOICA gates.
 Entrance gates have not changed as only the exit gate matters for the fare region calculation (Suica fare or TOICA fare).
 There is a similar setup at Maibara station for TOICA and ICOCA users.
-This simple addition of extending the TOICA region and adding TOICA exit gates really shows how much JR Central has left TOICA on the back burner.
-They could have done this years ago.

 UPDATE

-New gate entrance/exit layouts are in place at the new Transit IC card region exchange points for Suica, TOICA, ICOCA.
-A twitter posted the station notice for Maibara, the new exchange point for TOICA~ICOCA commuter passes.
-There is a ‘TOICA’ gate.
-A similar gate is in place at Atami station for Suica~TOICA transit.
+New gate entrance/exit layouts are in place at the new Transit IC card region exchange points.
 It doesn’t eliminate the Transit IC region boundary limitation but the new arrangement improves the transfer point experience for Shinkansen users, especially smart EX/EX-Press Reserve users.